ShuuKriya/Wikit/README.md

  Acknowledgements

-Developed by Shuu with ML engineering support from Smile 🫶
+Developed by Nishant Bidhu and Swati Nim
+Developed for AnitaB.org India GHCI 25 Hackathon